benlipkin/decoding/README.md

 See [Contributing](https://github.com/benlipkin/decoding#documentation) for how to build the dev and testing environment.

+<u>NOTE:</u> Decoding depends on `vLLM`, which means this library can only be built on linux, and by default must be run on GPU.
+To run on CPU, see the [instructions from vLLM](https://docs.vllm.ai/en/latest/getting_started/cpu-installation.html).

 ### Documentation

 All modules, classes, and functions of our public interface are documented on our [website](https://benlipkin.github.io/decoding/).
 The docs should be the first stop for questions about the API.
 More realistic use cases and interesting patterns can be found in the tutorial.